Nearly degenerate ground states of a checkerboard antiferromagnet and their bosonic interpretation: Abstract

 \section{Abstract}

-The spin-$1/2$ model system with antiferromagnetic (AF) couplings on a $J_1$-$J_2$ checkerboard lattice, known as the planar pyrochlore model, is strongly frustrated and associate with a two-to-one dimensional (2D-to-1D) crossover.
-Using the Projected Entangled Simplex States tensor network ansatz, we identify several nearly degenerate states in the frustrated region ($J_1<J_2$).
-Specifically, we find the long-sought crossed-dimer valence bond solid (VBS) state to be the ground state at $J_1\lesssim J_2$, while 1D AF correlated states take over the rest.
+The spin-$1/2$ model system with antiferromagnetic (AF) couplings on a $J_1$-$J_2$ checkerboard lattice, known as the planar pyrochlore model, is strongly frustrated and associated with a two-to-one dimensional crossover.
+Using the Projected Entangled Simplex States tensor network ansatz, we identify a large number of nearly degenerate states in the frustrated region ($J_1<J_2$).
+Specifically, we find the long-sought crossed-dimer valence bond solid (VBS) state to be the ground state at $J_1\lesssim J_2$, while various 1D AF correlated states take over the rest.
 We verify the stability of the VBS state against nematic perturbation.
 The corresponding bosonic picture provides an intuitive understanding of the low-energy physics.
-Particularly, it predicts a weaker VBS states in the easy-plane limit, which we confirm numerically.
-Our results clarify the most essential question of this interesting system, and demonstrate the usefulness of bosonic picture in dealing with frustrated magnetism.
+Particularly, it predicts weaker VBS states in the easy-plane limit, which we confirm numerically.
+Our results clarify the most essential ground state properties of this interesting system and demonstrate the usefulness of bosonic picture in dealing with frustrated magnetism. \\\textbf{tensor networks, frustrated magnetism, dimensional crossover, degenerate states} \\\textbf{PACS number(s):} 05.10.Cc, 64.60.Cn, 75.10.Jm